 Make sure to test different materials to see what happens.
 We even tested different colored balloons!
 I had my son running around the house looking for things to rub his balloon on!
 His hair was by far the best and easiest way to charge a balloon!

 STEP 3.
-Place the charged balloon on the tinsel and watch what happens!
+Place the charged balloon near the tinsel but not touching it and watch what happens!

 You might also want to test different size pieces of tinsel.
 We could not get larger chunks to move much.
 Yes, you can see that the balloon managed to find strands of my long hair too.